The Best Valorant Agents for Patch 1.10

 If this was a “Frustrating to Play Against” tier list, Raze would certainly be a top pick.

 She excels in chaotic situations so she can have trouble against patient and coordinated play.

 Her explosives are particularly useful against Sage/Cypher’s abilities since she can destroy their abilities from afar.

 She’s a fine pick on most maps but she’s particularly good on Bind since you can send her Boombot and grenades through the teleporters to defend multiple areas, such as helping to defend hookah while being near A Short.

 Although Reyna certainly provides a high-ceiling for pop-off potential, she’s can be feast or famine due to needing kills to fuel her Q/E usage.

-No other agent can match her ability to clutch in 1vX situations, so if you excel in those situations she may be the agent for you, especially if you’re queueing solo.
+No other agent can match her ability to clutch in 1vX situations, so if you excel in those situations she may be the agent for you.

-Viper received a ton of buffs but she hasn’t really made a mark in pro-play just yet, although she is starting to see slightly more play.
+Viper received a ton of buffs in Patch 1.02 but she wasn’t really making a mark in pro-play just yet.
+Overall though, many felt that she was very close to being viable.

 Recommended Valorant Team Comps by Map

 These are some powerful team comps that we recommend for each of the Valorant maps.